ProKashif/KASocialLogins/README.md

 ## Usage for Facebook

-To login into some network, you should call KASocialLogin.
+To login into some Facebook, you should call KASocialLogin.

 ```java
 import com.creativemorph.sociallogins.Facebook;